socfortress/Wazuh-Rules/Packetbeat/README.md

 ## [Install Packetbeat](https://www.elastic.co/guide/en/beats/packetbeat/current/packetbeat-installation-configuration.html)

-## Ensure packetbeat is outputing to a file on the local filesystem that the Wazuh Agent can collect and send to the manager.
+## Ensure packetbeat is outputing to a JSON file on the local filesystem that the Wazuh Agent can collect and send to the manager.

 <!-- CONTACT -->
 ## Need Help?